-- 1. Creating awareness about different types of stress and the role of yoga in the management ofstress. - 2.
-Promotion of positive health and overall wellbeing (Physical, mental, emotional, social andspiritual). - 3.
-Prevention of stress related health problems by yogapractice.
+- 1. Creating awareness about different types of stress and the role of yoga in the management of stress. - 2.
+Promotion of positive health and overall wellbeing (Physical, mental, emotional, social and spiritual). - 3.
+Prevention of stress related health problems by yoga practice.

-Course Outcomes: Upon completing this course, students will be able to:
+Course Outcomes: After successful completion of the course, the students will be able to :

-- 1. Understand yoga and its benefits. - 2.
+- 1. To understand yoga and its benefits. - 2.
 Enhance Physical strength and flexibility. - 3.
 Learn to relax and focus. - 4.
-Relieve physical and mentaltension through asanas - 5.
+Relieve physical and mental tension through asanas - 5.
 Improve work performance and efficiency.

-Meaning and Definition of Yoga - Historical perspective of Yoga - Principles of Astanga Yoga by Patanjali.
+Meaning and definition of Yoga - Historical perspective of Yoga - Principles of Astanga Yoga by Patanjali.